-- All loads if possible to be transported and lifted to scaffold or work area using lifting equipment such as a telescopic Handler etc. - Provision of lifting/loading bay agreed. - Wood to be covered with tarpaulin when stored on site to prevent taking up water. - Trolley to be used if possible for moving loads around the scaffold or work area. - Check for any loads over 20kg and make lifting arrangements. - Any loads over 20kg, should be positioned using suitable lifting equipment used by trained persons - Avoid awkward postures or repetitive tasks, or take frequent breaks. - Learn safe lifting techniques as it is not just the weigh of a load that can cause injury, light loads if not lifted correctly can also cause problems. - Keep work areas clear of clutter and equipment. - Use and maintain PPE correctly. - There is a risk of pain or injury from working in awkward positions, performing repetitive tasks, or lifting.
+• Bricks, mortar etc to be transported and lifted to scaffold using lifting equipment such as a telescopic handler etc.

+- Provision of lifting/loading bay agreed. - Bricks / blocks to be covered with tarpaulin when stored on site to prevent taking up water. - Spot boards to be raised with blocks to easy working height. - Trolley to be used for moving loads of bricks around the scaffold. - Check for any blocks or lintels over 20kg and make lifting arrangements.

+- Concrete lintels could be well over 20kg, should be positioned using suitable lifting equipment by trained persons. - Avoid awkward postures or repetitive tasks, take frequent breaks. - Learn safe lifting techniques. - · Keep work areas clear of clutter and equipment. - Use and maintain PPE correctly. - There is a risk of pain or injury from working in awkward positions, performing repetitive tasks, or lifting.

-Apply the following to help prevent injury:
+Apply the following to help prevent injury

-- Avoid lifting manually where possible; use a lifting aid or device where practical to do so. - Bend your knees; use the strong leg muscles instead of your back. - One foot slightly in front of the other use a good stance for stability. - Keep the load close to your body. - Check the load for stability and look out for sharp edges. - Assess the weight of the load and if satisfied lift smoothly. - Don't twist your body, use your feet to change direction. - Look out for tripping hazards prior to lifting or carrying a load, plan your route. - If in doubt don't lift get help or speak to your supervisor.
+- Avoid lifting manually where possible; use a lifting aid or device where practical to do so. - Bend your knees; use the strong leg muscles instead of your back. - One foot slightly in front of the other use a good stance for stability. - Keep the load close to your body. - Check the load for stability and look out for sharp edges - Assess the weight of the load and if satisfied lift smoothly don't jerk. - Don't twist your body, use your feet to change direction. - Look out for tripping hazards prior to lifting or carrying a load, plan you route. - If in doubt don't lift get help or speak to your supervisor.